 Mindfulness Strategies

 All can be saved to your personal favourites.
-All boxes’ choices go to “My Favourites” when items are saved.
+All choices go to “My Favourites” when items are saved.
 Active Steps has various coping strategies – again based on personal preference and maybe even the type of the targeted anxiety.
 Inspiration has 38 well…inspirational quotes – yes, you can also pick your favourite ones.
-Settings allows you to save and password protect your entry, which is a good tool when you use an i-pad for many students.
+Settings allows you to save and password protect your entry, which is a good tool when you use a communal iPad.
 Finally, Help contains Introductory Slideshow, Disclaimer, Emergency Helplines: Kids Help Phone and Crisis Line, and About The App.
-The app is free and can be downloaded onto i-pod or smart phone as well which means it can serve its function in any place at any time.
-For test anxiety, for example, a student can access MindShift app for pre-test activities that may help relaxation prior to the test coming up next block.
+The app is free and can be downloaded onto iPod or iPhone (or similar Android devices) as well which means it can serve its function in any place at any time.
+For test anxiety, for example, a student can access the MindShift app for pre-test activities that may help relaxation prior to the test coming up in the next block.

 Are students on Autism Spectrum anxious about tests as much as the neuro-typical students?
 Absolutely.
 As a matter of fact, based on the previously mentioned evidence, in some cases, perhaps even more so.
 Therefore, the MindShift app may be supportive to these students as well.
-Just to make sure, however, I introduced this app to my 14 years old daughter.
+Just to make sure, however, I introduced this app to my 14-year-old daughter.
 We went step by step discussing each option and she saved them to her favourites.
 My daughter chose only one of the anxieties to work with: managing worry.
-In her case, this is the biggest anxiety by far.
-Her check yourself, she marked the following symptoms of anxiety:
+This is her biggest anxiety by far.
+In Check Yourself, she marked the following symptoms of anxiety:

 Finding hard to stop worrying once you start